osama-mhmd/techno-international/README.md

 Here are the tools I used and why:

 - **Turborepo**: Not strictly needed in this project since there are no shared libraries, but it does help keep the structure organized.
-- **Next.js**: If not required, I would prefer using React alone because Next.js consumes more memory during development (which can increase hosting costs).
+- **Next.js**: If not required, I would prefer using React alone because Next.js consumes more memory (which can increase hosting costs).
 Also, most components are client components, so the SEO benefits were minimal.
 - **Express.js**: If not required, I would choose NestJS for better type safety and more coherent architecture.
 - **Drizzle ORM**: Faster than Prisma and I’m already familiar with it.
 - **PostgreSQL**
 - **JSON Web Token (JWT)**
-- **Vercel**:
-  Chosen because it simplifies deployment significantly.
+- **Vercel**: Chosen because it simplifies deployment significantly.

 ## Project Structure